 Good people that can hunt prospects, generate leads and sell your product - How hard can it be?

-In many cases this might apply to the owner or lead operational staff, but they are kept busy day-to-day running the business.
+If you are in high-value B2B products or services, then sales can be a one-person machine.
+People who know who’s who, and also know how the industry works.
+People with career pathway of sound experience that’s produced a phone full of strong contacts.
 Salespeople that fit this profile are like unicorns.
 They are never out of a job, because they always know someone, who knows someone, who is keen to employ them . . . and they are frequently fielding offers.

+Developing sales resources in a business is difficult.
 There is the high cost of recruiting, including time to find and induct and train a new person, then you wait to discover if they’ll be productive.
 Also factoring into the cost, you have annual leave, sick or carers leave, workers comp and super.
 Then there’s the churn.

 Turnover rates for salespeople are currently quoted by Linkedin to be 35% to 55%.
 Nearly half (46%) of sales staff don’t make quota each month.
 Does that mean that nearly half the people you interview, are the people that the last company were happy to see go?
 Is the problem with the people or the process?

+The proposition is to embed the knowledge in the business rather than trying to recruit it.
 If you look at the talent in a business as residing in its performance framework, then you will more easily find good people who can operate successfully by executing the framework.
 If you are not achieving quota you adjust the framework.
 If your people are not delivering the framework . . .